J. Michael Bowman

 He has a BS in Chemical Engineering from the University of Cincinnati where he received the Distinguished Alumni Award.
 While at DuPont he participated in several executive management programs at Wharton and Columbia University.

 Denita Thomas is the Associate State Director of the SBDC.
-In this capacity, she is responsible for the operations of the Northern Delaware office and the Lead Center.
+In this capacity, she is responsible for the operations of the Northern and Central Delaware offices and the Lead Center.
 Denita has been with DSBDC since 2016.
 Denita brings over 20 years of experience as a business and economic development executive to the SBDC.
 She previously worked as a business development consultant lending her expertise in strategic planning and management to corporations, government agencies, small businesses and nonprofits.
 Most recently, Denita served the Office of the Mayor of the City of Wilmington as the Director of Small Business Development.
 She received her B.S. in Economics from the Wharton School of Business at the University of Pennsylvania and her MBA from Villanova University.
 She is also a credentialed Economic Development Finance Professional (Lending & Regulatory Specialist) from the National Development Council.

 Robert “Bob” Rausch is a business advisor in New Castle County and has been with the SBDC since 2005.
 Prior to joining the organization, he spent 35 years in corporate accounting and finance, was the vice president of finance for Zeneca Pharmaceuticals, and the senior director of finance and operations for Astra Zeneca.